2016 Great Backyard Bird Count

-The annual Great Backyard Bird Count is this weekend, February 13 – 16.
+The annual Great Backyard Bird Count has begun.
+Counting takes place this weekend, February 12 – 15.
 The event was started in 1998 by the Cornell Lab of Ornithology and National Audubon Society.
 It was the first online citizen-science project to collect data on wild birds and to display results in near real-time.

 The Northern Cardinal, above, is a frequent visitor to my backyard.
 I always have a supply of sunflower and safflower seeds in my feeders; a favorite food for cardinals, and many other song birds.